 1.Avoids Movement – If your child gets scared at climbing playground equipment, roughhousing, or riding a swing, they are likely avoiding vestibular and possibly proprioceptive input.
 Those are our sixth and seventh senses that give us our sense of balance and body awareness.

 2. Gagging at the sight, taste, and smell of foods – Although not always sensory, gagging immediately when confronted with foods is often because the oral system is being overwhelmed.
+Read more about sensory issues with food.

 3. Frequently walking on toes – Children often do this because they are sensitive to the sensations they are feeling on their feet and prefer as little of their foot to be touching the surface as possible.
 Sometime children toe-walk because they like the pressure it puts on their ankle, which is more proprioceptive feedback.
 Or, it can also be the result of a vestibular system that isn’t processing properly, read more about that here.